skont/Carpets/CarpetsFRONT/README.md

 Removed the Eslint because it was giving Errors

 ==
-run the app with: sudo npm run dev
+run the FRONT end app with: sudo npm run dev run the API with: npm start

 ==
 Interesting links: